Best Dog Foods For Labradoodles

 Protein

-While dogs are not obligate carnivores, like cats, they still require plenty of protein in their daily diet, and meat protein is preferable to plant protein.
+Dogs, while not obligate carnivores like cats, still need plenty of protein in their daily diet, with meat protein being preferable.

 Fat